Taking Care of a Dog's Paws: Everything You Need to Know

 Our dogs rely on us for their health and safety, which is a big responsibility that must be taken seriously.
 Owning a dog doesn’t start nor end with bringing your dogs to companion animal registrations which to some people could already be daunting.
 While most people will be on top of the major areas of concern, such as diet, training and socialisation, there is one area that often gets overlooked.
 Your dog’s paws are one of the most important parts of their body, and it is crucial to take proper care of them.

 Not only do your dog’s paws allow them to move around, they also provide protection from rough terrain and hot surfaces.
+You don’t need a professional dog grooming certificate to take care of your dogs properly.
 Taking care of your dog’s paws is an essential part of keeping them healthy, so here are some tips on how to make sure you’re doing everything right.

 1. Check Your Dog's Paws Regularly